WingsLikeEagles/nextcloud_docker/README.md

 6. Click the `Deploy the Stack` button at the bottom.

 # Add host and protocol overwites to NextCloud config.php file
 You will need to adjust the configuration of NextCloud to ensure HTTPS is used.
-The following two lines need to be added to the CONFIG array
+The following lines need to be added to the CONFIG array:
 ```
+  array (
+    0 => 'files.roysdontech.com',
+  ),
   'overwrite.cli.url' => 'https://files.roysdontech.com',
   'overwriteprotocol' => 'https',
 ```